Auxiliary iterative schemes for the discrete operators on de Rham complex: Two preconditioners

 \subsection{Multigrid method}

 The multigrid method can be a solver itself and also can act as preconditioner in other iterative methods.
-As it is discussed in the Introduction, the main difficulty in applying geometric multigrid method of the original problem is the kernel of $ \mcA $.
-In the auxiliary schemes, $ \mcB^T \mcU \mcB $ complements this kernel.
+As it is discussed in the Introduction, the main difficulty in applying multigrid method of the original problem is the kernel of $ \mcA $.
+In the auxiliary schemes, $ \mcB \mcU \mcB^T $ complements this kernel.
+For the matrix form